billyc/heart-2019/charlton - heart.md

 No proprietary or closed licensing schemes were considered, because excellent proprietary visualization packages for MATSim already exist.
 Creating a competing product would be duplicative and unnecessary, and would not further the research goal of determining whether web-based technology is now advanced enough to work with MATSim outputs.
 The goal of this research is not to replace existing, closed, proprietary solutions, but rather to complement them.

-The software developed as part of this research is licensed entirely with the GNU General Public License v3, commonly known as the "GPL" [x].
-This matches the license of MATSim itself.
+The software developed as part of this research is licensed entirely with the GNU General Public License v3, commonly known as the "GPL" [x]. zThis matches the license of MATSim itself.
 Several other open-source licenses were considered, including the MIT License and the Apache Public License, but the benefit of sharing a common license with MATSim outweighs any perceived benefits of switching to other open licenses.

-## Requirement 3: Good defaults, minimal configuration, and opinionated
+## Requirement 3: Use good defaults, with minimal configuration, and be opinionated

 Since its inception, the web platform has had a relentless focus on simplicity and smooth user onboarding.
 Users are accustomed to being immediately familiar with a site -- within seconds of their first interaction [x].
 Because of this expectation, it is critical that this research follow current best practices for user interface (UI) and user experience (UX).
-Specifically, that means using familiar UI paradigms such as navigation bars and modal dialogs, separating configuration from usage, limiting settings and options to the bare minimum, and being opinionated about the way to accomplish a task.
+Specifically, that means using familiar UI paradigms such as navigation bars and modal dialogs, separating configuration from usage, limiting settings and options to the bare minimum, and being opinionated about the correct way to accomplish a task.

 This approach is dissimilar to some data exploration tools (e.g., QGis and Via) where extreme configurability is emphasized.
 Rather than providing endless options for things such as scales and color ramps, our research focuses on choosing good defaults and determining whether that is sufficient for the software to be useful.